drewvlaz/drewvlaz/README.md

 at the _University of Chicago_
 <img src="https://github.com/drewvlaz/drewvlaz/blob/master/assets/maroon-shield.png" alt="UChicago Logo" width="16"/>

 I began coding about 3 years ago and have enjoyed it ever since.
-Currently, I’m focused on improving my web development skills alongside data structure and algorithm knowledge.
-Beyond the classroom, I dedicate much of my time to wrestling which has fostered my development of leadership and perseverance.
+Currently, I’m focused on web development skills while also improving my data structure and algorithm knowledge.
+Beyond the classroom, I dedicate much of my time to wrestling which has fostered a strong foundation in areas of leadership and perseverance.
 Whether it’s behind a computer screen or out on the mat, I love to confront challenges and I’m always excited to learn.

 ### Connect with me: